beniroquai/dSTORM-on-a-Chi-ea-p/Readme.md

 Simply use `Android Studio` to build the latest version from the [Android-Folder](./ANDROID/STORM-Controller).

 A prebuilt App can also be downloaded from our [Google Drive](https://drive.google.com/drive/folders/1ZMbA4FLp0GcJbrnLGYNsfIKh4AQO2nTv?usp=sharing).
 (Might be an older version though).
+Alternatively the relase APP (debug-mode only/non-signed) can be found [here](./ANDROID/STORM-Controller/RELEASE/app-debug.apk).

 ## Debugging in Mosquitto
 If you have chosen to use an external MQTT-broker you can use this for debugging the commands.
 Password of our broker is "password", username is pi.